karelbilek/namecoin-files/README.md

 Don't upload bigger files than few bytes/kilobytes though; read further why.

+If you want to see all the files saved currently in blockchain, just run

+      (path to namecoind)/namecoind name_filter '^fb/*'

 Installation
 -------------
 This reliably works only on linux with base64 program installed (you should have it though) and with perl installed.
 It can probably run on other unix-like systems and cygwin, I have no idea though.